Dania2021/thedriving-quiz/README.md

 ### Quiz
   The quiz section is the main section of The Driving Quiz.
 This section is displayed when the user click the start button.The quiz contents are all held within a container which is hidden until the start button is clicked.

   The quiz section contains the question and the 4 answer choices.
-When a user selects an answer,they will then be prevented from selecting any more answers.
-The button selected will change styles depending on whether the answer selected was right or wrong.

    ![Quiz](/assets/readme-images/quiz-img.png "Quiz")